pfraces-games/invaders/README.md

 ### Engine

+- [ ] Add method to pause/resume both animation and sound
 - [ ] Hide shared state from engine modules with `init` wrappers?
   - This would allow to initialize the same module multiple times each one with its own state
   - Useful for `scene` module?